11 Highest-Quality Tennis Strings

 For years, Hyper-G has delivered exceptional performance in the polyester category, so when Solinco announced a soft version of their string, it was a highly anticipated release.

-Thankfully, to the delight of many players, Solinco delivered.
+Thankfully, to the delight of many players, Solinco delivered a solid offering.
 Rather than introducing a watered-down version of their flagship string, they retained the essential control and spin you’d expect from a poly with above-average comfort that’s easier on a player’s arm.

 Why I Love It